 Climbing career

-As of 2024[update], Kazbekova's highest-level international competition climbing result is fourth place in bouldering at the 2019 IFSC Climbing World Championships.[9]
-She has been the Ukrainian champion from 2012 to 2021.[2]
+As of 2024[update], Kazbekova's highest-level international competition climbing result is 2nd place in bouldering and lead at the 2024 IFSC Climbing European Championships.[9]
+She is a twelve time Ukrainian National Champion in Sport Climbing and Bouldering from 2012 to 2024.[2]
 Outdoors, she redpointed her first 7a+ (5.12a) graded sport climbing route at age eight, and her first 8a (5.13b) graded route at age 11.[6]
-She has solved the 8A+ (V12) graded bouldering problem called Partage in Fontainebleu in France, the 8c/8c+ sport climbing route Pati Naso in Siurana in Spain,[2] and the 8c+ (5.14c) graded sport route Güllich at the Redstone crag in Crimea (and as the first female free ascent) in 2017.[10]
+At age 13, she climbed 8b+ "Parallel’niy mir" in Crimea.[10]
+She has climbed the 8A+ (V12) graded bouldering problem called Partage in Fontainebleu in France, the 8c+ (5.14c) sport climbing route Pati Naso in Siurana in Spain,[2] and the 8c+ (5.14c) graded sport route Güllich at the Redstone crag in Crimea (and as the first female free ascent) in 2017.[11]